Introduction to 'Leading and collaborating using online tools'

 Longer workshops

-Taking place less often to help the team pla and innovate further into the future
+Taking place less often to help the team plan and innovate further into the future.

 Social and fun events